Wrimo/Sequence/src/interpreter/parser/ideas.md

 ```

-so the left hand of the assignment need to be an expression too,
+so the left hand of the assignment need to be an expression too

+should make a special history expression